davybrion/companysite-dotnet/content/blog/2009-01-nhibernate-and-future-queries.md

-As some of you already know, i'm a big fan of avoiding excessive roundtrips by batching queries and/or service calls.
+As some of you already know, I'm a big fan of avoiding excessive roundtrips by batching queries and/or service calls.
 With NHibernate, you could already use MultiQuery and MultiCriteria to do this, but Ayende recently added a much easier approach for this to NHibernate.

 Take a look at the following code: